graphql/graphql-spec/spec/Section 2 -- Language.md

 operations, each operation must be named.
 When submitting a Document with multiple operations to a GraphQL service, the name of the desired operation to be executed must also be provided.

-GraphQL services which only seek to provide GraphQL query execution may choose to only include {ExecutableDefinition} and omit the {TypeSystemDefinition} and {TypeSystemExtension} rules from {Definition}.

 ## Operations